cupid-ide/cupid/nuopcdocs/glossary.rst

    generic component
-        In the NUOPC Layer, a generic component is an implementation of an ESMF component with certain pre-defined behaviors that fills a certain purpose.
+        In the NUOPC Layer, a generic component is an implementation of an ESMF component with certain pre-defined behaviors that each fulfill a certain purpose.
 There are four generic components in the NUOPC
         Layer:  Model, Mediator, Driver, and Connector.
 In some cases, a generic component can be used as is, and in other cases, the